Maliq Brown

-Maliq Xavier Brown (born November 16, 2003) is an American college basketball player for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
-Brown previously played for Syracuse.
+Maliq Xavier Brown (born November 16, 2003) is an American basketball player for the San Antonio Spurs of the National Basketball Association (NBA), on a two-way contract with the Austin Spurs of the NBA G League.
+He played college basketball for the Syracuse Orange and Duke Blue Devils.

-Early life and high school
+Early life

 Brown was born in Culpeper, Virginia into an athletic family, and began football at age five and basketball at around age seven.
 He attended Blue Ridge School, an independent all-boys high school in St. George, Virginia, where he was a four-time VISAA Division II basketball state champion.
 Brown was selected as VISAA Division II Player of the Year and first-team All-VISAA his senior year, averaging 15.4 points, 11.1 rebounds, 2.2 assists, 2.4 steals and 1.5 blocks.

 College recruitment

 Brown was consistently rated a three-star prospect and top-15 player in the Virginia class of 2022.
 He received over a dozen offers to play college basketball before committing to Syracuse over Virginia Tech, NC State, Penn State and Georgetown, and signed a National Letter of Intent on November 12, 2021.